You don’t need a new curriculum.

 I'm an Ex professional dancer, dance teacher and yoga lover who loves anatomy

 I’ve been incredibly fortunate to dance my way across international stages as a professional performer, and for the last 17 years, as a Dance educator.
-And because I can’t resist always adding to my teaching toolkit, I’m now a qualified consent and boundary specialist for stage and screen—(known in the industry as an intimacy coordinator) ... fancy, right?
+And because I can’t resist always adding to my teaching toolkit, I’m now a qualified consent and boundary specialist for stage and screen—(known in the industry as an Intimacy Coordinator) ... fancy, right?

-Being an educator, a teacher of wellbeing infused dance training and now learning new consent based industry protocols, my aim is to share this with the Dance community.
-Industry currency is a must, but teaching our dancers about consent through best practice modelling fused with aspects of wellbeing... that's truly powerful.
+Of course industry currency is a must, but teaching our young dancers about consent through best practice modelling fused with aspects of wellness... that's truly powerful.
+We know our impact extends far beyond the studio.
 What an opportunity we have.

 I hope you get as excited as I do about making even more of a difference in the lives of the students we teach.